mozilla-l10n/documentation/src/tools/pontoon/messaging_center.md

 Click “REVIEW MESSAGE” at the bottom of the page to review your message content, recipients, and associated projects.
 You’ll also see a confirmation of the message type you’ve selected.
 You will have the option to either return to editing, send the message to yourself (to view the rendered message), or send to recipients.

-The send to recipients button will display the number of users who will receive the message.
-Review all the content in this section and the number of recipients.
-If everything looks okay, then you can complete sending the message by clicking `SEND TO * RECIPIENTS`.
+The `SEND TO * RECIPIENTS` button will display the number of users who will receive the message.
+Review contents of the page carefully and if everything looks okay, complete sending the messages by clicking the button.

 A confirmation message will appear at the top of the page once the message has been sent out.